ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Resolution

-After the root cause is diagnosed, the client MAY resolve the incident.
-The client MAY choose resolve the incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
+After the root cause is diagnosed, the client MAY resolve the network incident.
+The client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
 Generally, the client would attempt to directly resolve the root cause.
 If the root cause cannot be resolved, an alternative solution SHOULD be required.
-For example, if an incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.
+For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.

-Incident server will monitor the status of incident, if the faults are fixed, the server will update the status of incident to 'cleared', and report the updated incident to the client.
+Incident server will monitor the status of the network incident, if the faults are fixed, the server will update the status of network incident to 'cleared', and report the updated network incident to the client.

-Incident resolution may affect the running network services.
+Network incident resolution may affect the running network services.
 The client can choose not to perform those operations after determining the impact is not trivial.